samarsinghal/lab-image-security/workshop/content/image-security/07-fixing-permissions.md

 * https://github.com/sclorg/s2i-base-container/blob/master/core/root/usr/bin/fix-permissions

-Note that the script does still required the `find` command, so the system package for it also had to be installed.
+Note that the script does still require the `find` command, so the system package for it also had to be installed.

 ```
 RUN dnf install -y --setopt=tsflags=nodocs findutils && \